anjackson/anjackson.github.io/content/about/index.md

 I felt like I'd spent too much time on the 'grand solutions' side of things, and so when the role of technical lead for the [UK Web Archive](https://www.webarchive.org.uk/) came up I, leapt at the chance.
 Being *responsible* for the actual digital preservation of a large, complex collection of national importance would surely help focus the mind?
 Indeed it did.

 So now the journey back to digital preservation _in general_ begins.
-I am taking on the role of _Preservation Registries Technical Architect_ at the [_Digital Preservation Coalition (DPC)_](https://dpconline.org), working on a project called _"Building registries of digital preservation good practice"_.
+I am now the _Preservation Registries Technical Architect_ at the [_Digital Preservation Coalition (DPC)_](https://dpconline.org), working on a project called [_"Building registries of digital preservation good practice"_](https://github.com/digipres/registries-of-practice-project).
 Through this project and the DPC, I'm hoping I can generalise what I've learned and use it to help the wider digital preservation community.

 To this end, I'm going to try to use this site as a way of communicating the things I *think* I've learned over the years, in the hope that others find it useful.
 Or at least interestingly wrong.